joebinns/wordle/README.md

 I decided to use Tilemaps to draw the guesses text.
 In order to uphold abstraction, I modified and stored the text through a custom text editor script.
 The text editor script stored the entire text in a single list.
 I then created convenient accessors, such as for fetching the word stored on the current line.

+Applying the correct colouring to tiles was not as trivial as I initially expected.
+The solution I ended up with involved two passes.
+First, I determinedd colours based on the naive checks of "IsCharacterIncluded" (yellow) and "IsCharacterIncludedAtIndex" (green).
+For characters which were included in both the submitted guess and the solution, I determined the number of occurences of each character.
+I then subtracted the number of occurences in the solution from the number of occurences in the guess, to get the excess number of occurences of the character.
+On a final pass through the word, characters with naively yellow coloured tiles with excesses greater than zero were then uncoloured.
+I kept track of the number of occurences of each character using a dictionary, allowing for O(1) lookup times.

 ## Credits
 ### Sound Effects
 The sound effects and audio were kindly created and arranged by [Clara Summerton](mailto:clarasummerton@gmail.com).